menu

 Demographics

+Hampton is a somewhat ethnically-diverse town.
 The people who call Hampton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hampton residents report their race to be White, followed by Native American.
-Important ancestries of people in Hampton include Irish, English, Italian, German, and French.
+Hampton also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 12.57% of the town’s residents.
+Important ancestries of people in Hampton include Irish, English, German, Italian, and French.

 The most common language spoken in Hampton is English.
 Other important languages spoken here include Spanish and Russian.